 4. Provide care to the injured athlete, if you are trained in First Aid/CPR/AED.

 5. Stay with the athlete until more advanced medical personnel arrive.

-In the event that there is an athlete injured and the situation is not an emergency contact the Athletic Trainer at (818) 364-7600 x4567 or on the mobile phone.
+In the event that an athlete is injured and the situation is not an emergency, contact the Athletic Trainer at (818) 364-7600 x4567 or on the mobile phone.
 Arrange for the athlete to be taken to the Training Room for evaluation.

 Athletic Training Links